MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 ### <a name="content-on-the-site"></a>Content on the site

-[This section](index.md) of the docs.microsoft.com site hosts content from Microsoft that represents the *Learn more* pillar in the user assistance model.
+[This section](index.md) of Microsoft Learn hosts content from Microsoft that represents the *Learn more* pillar in the user assistance model.
 In part, the *Learn more* content intends to answer those questions that the user interface can't answer, such as the following:

 - Where does this page fits into the bigger workflow?
 - What comes next?